szczyglis-dev/py-gpt/README.md

 For operation, an internet connection is needed (for API connectivity), a registered OpenAI account, and an active API key that must be input into the program.

+**More help:** Refer to the `Debugging and Logging` section for instructions on how to log and diagnose issues in a more detailed manner.

 # Quick Start